barthex/Docker.NGINX-Kerberos/README.md

 ### Create a new user on the AD
 Use the linux machine name as the user name
 ## Create the SPNs associated with this account
-Open command prompt as administrator
+Open command prompt as administrator in DC
 * replace the <> with your values
 ```shell
 C:\Windows\System32> setspn -A hosts/<dockerAccount>.<domain> <dockerAccount>